 If anything, we need fewer entrepreneurs and bigger economic organizations with better central planners (managers), but nobody has figured out how to optimize central planning for society.
 Economists should shift their focus from entrepreneurship to venerating the effective management of large organizations instead.

-- Labor & human capital.
+- Physical capital.

-- Natural resources (such as land, & energy)
+- Natural resources (such as land, & energy).

 Entrepreneurship is just one aspect of management skill.
 I wouldn’t make it a separate category because it isn’t as important as management nor as scarce relative to the need.
 Nations with more entrepreneurs are poorer than nations with more managers.
 Almost everyone is an entrepreneur in the poorest nations.

+Even more crucial than good management of big firms is the importance of good management at the biggest level of central planning in society of all: government.
 When immigrants leave countries with poor governance and go to countries with better governance, their entrepreneurial abilities suddenly become far more productive because good government is required to make entrepreneurs productive.
 And nations with good government don’t need as many entrepreneurs because large organizations are more efficient when a society is good at producing bureaucrats.
 So there is no shortage of supply of entrepreneurs that holds back any nation.
 A much bigger problem is developing quality management & governance.

 Management is also the key skill for an entrepreneur to get rich.
 Most entrepreneurs are poor and the most successful entrepreneurs that the business press admires are the ones who succeed in transitioning from being an entrepreneur to becoming a good manager of bureaucracies.
 That is much more difficult than just being an entrepreneur and very few entrepreneurs succeed at the transition.